 Q&A Information Website

-The Office of Innovative Program Delivery hosted an Advanced Public-Private Partnerships (201 level) webinar that focused on questions from the Colorado DOT with regards to specific issues related to public-private partnerships for High-Occupancy Toll (HOT) lanes.
+The Center for Innovative Finance Support hosted an Advanced Public-Private Partnerships (201 level) webinar that focused on questions from the Colorado DOT with regards to specific issues related to public-private partnerships for High-Occupancy Toll (HOT) lanes.
 Experts from states that have successfully implemented public-private partnership agreements discussed their experiences and how they have addressed the issues.
 The webinar is intended for transportation professionals who already have a basic understanding of public-private partnerships.